The Martin Luther King Jr. Scholars Program

 In 1987, the first group of 16 Martin Luther King, Jr. Scholars began their studies in the College of Arts and Science, the Steinhardt School of Education, the Tisch School of the Arts, the Stern School of Business, and the Gallatin School of Individualized Study.
 These scholars were from California, Florida, Kentucky, New Jersey, New York, Pennsylvania, and Texas.

-Today, Martin Luther King, Jr. Scholars are enrolled in all undergraduate divisions of the University, hail from coast to coast, and in May 2017 the Martin Luther King, Jr. Scholars Program will graduate its 26th Class of students passionate about putting their footprints on all sectors of society and our world.
+Today, Martin Luther King, Jr. Scholars are enrolled in all undergraduate divisions of the University, hail from coast to coast, and in May 2020, the Martin Luther King, Jr. Scholars Program graduated its 29th class of students passionate about putting their footprints on all sectors of society and our world.